eDonnes124/Town-Of-Us-R/README.md

 ### **Alignment: Neutral (Evil)**
 ### Win Condition: Live to see their target get ejected

 The Executioner has no abilities and instead must use gas-lighting techniques to get their target ejected.
-The Executioner's target, is always a crewmate that's not a Mayor, Swapper, Vigilante or Lover.
+The Executioner's target is always a crewmate that's not a Mayor, Swapper, Vigilante or Lover.
 If their target dies before ejected, the Executioner turns into a different role to compensate for their loss.

 ### Game Options